Ngorongoro Conservation Area

 Although animals are free to move in and out of this contained environment, the rich volcanic soil, lush forests, and spring source lakes on the crater floor (combined with fairly steep crater sides) tend to incline both grazers and predators to remain throughout the year.

-In addition to this, you can also expect to witness other captivating games on your visit to the Ngorongoro crater, like flamingos, leopards, and lions!
+In addition to this, you can also expect to witness other captivating games on your visit to the Ngorongoro Crater, like flamingos, leopards, and lions!
 The Ngorongoro Crater neighbors the Serengeti National Park to the South and the Ndutu Conservation Area.
 We offer affordable and incredible Ngorongoro Crater Safaris from Arusha or Nairobi.

 The crater has the densest known population of lions.
 On the crater rim are leopard, elephant, mountain reedbuck, and buffalo.
-Lake Magadi, filled by the Munge River in the center of the crater is, like many in the rift valley, a soda lake supporting flocks of flamingos and a variety of other water birds.
+Lake Magadi, filled by the Munge River in the center of the crater, is, like many in the rift valley, a soda lake supporting flocks of flamingos and a variety of other water birds.

-More than 100 species of birds not found in the Serengeti have been found in the crater including; ostriches, kori bustards, secretary birds, and crowned cranes as well as vultures, egrets, herons, and geese.
+More than 100 species of birds not found in the Serengeti have been found in the crater, including ostriches, kori bustards, secretary birds, and crowned cranes, as well as vultures, egrets, herons, and geese.
 The rainy season lasts from November through to May, with the dry season running from June through to October.
 June and July are the coldest months of the year.
 The rim of the crater is often shrouded in dense clouds that pour over the crater into the vastness below.

-Ngorongoro Conservation Area Park Entry Fee
+Ngorongoro Conservation Area Entry Fees

-Below are the Ngorongoro Crater entry fees for 2024
+Below are the Ngorongoro Crater entry fees

 Here are some of the Fees you will pay while visiting the Ngorongoro Crater.
 Ngorongoro Crater Entry Fees.

-Ngorongoro Conservation Area Fees (NCA Transit Fees)
+Ngorongoro Crater Entry Fees (NCA Transit Fees)

 When you are commuting through the Ngorongoro Conservation Area, you are required to pay the NCA transit fees.
-As an example, you want to drive from Arusha to Serengeti, and while en route, you will cross Ngorongoro Conservation Area before entering the Serengeti National Park.
+As an example, you want to drive from Arusha to Serengeti, and while en route, you will cross the Ngorongoro Conservation Area before entering the Serengeti National Park.

-The NCA Transit Fees paid are also valid for 24 hours so in case you return to the Ngorongoro Conservation Area after 24 hours, you need to pay these NCA Transit Fees again!
+The NCA Transit Fees paid are also valid for 24 hours, so in case you return to the Ngorongoro Conservation Area after 24 hours, you need to pay these NCA Transit Fees again!

 How to Pay for Ngorongoro Crater Fees